Search results for:

-Apache SpamAssasin: Through this interface you can enable SpamAssassin and configure it.
-The score is counter intuitive so the lower the number, the higher the setting.
-You can also set up your Whitelisted and Blacklisted accounts through this interface if you are using SpamAssassin along with Filters above to help combat SPAM automatically.
+Apache SpamAssassin: Through this interface, you can enable SpamAssassin and configure it.
+The score is counterintuitive, so the lower the number, the higher the setting.
+You can also set up your Whitelisted and Blacklisted accounts through this interface if you are using SpamAssassin along with the Filters above to help combat SPAM automatically.

 Encryption: Enable GnuPG to encrypt email messages using the public key approach.